HMS Belliqueux (1780)

 At Madras, the captains of the eight East Indiamen in the convoy joined together to present Captain George Byng, of Belliqueux, a piece of silver plate worth £100 as a token of appreciation for his conduct while they were under his orders.
 Byng wrote his thank you letter to them on 24 April.

 Philip Dundas, Lieutenant-Governor of Penang died on-board Belliqueux on 8 April 1807, while Belliqueux was in the Bay of Bengal.

 Belliqueux was employed as a prison ship from 1814, and was broken up in 1816.

-Midshipman Augustus Brine (1769–1840), painted in 1782 while serving aboard his father's ship, HMS Belliqueux, being 13 years old.